olvenmage/twig-components-bundle/README.md

 TwigComponents also have the build-in functionality to pass html instead of just variables.

+There are two types of {% slot %} tags.
+First, the ones that live inside {% get %} tags.
+The html between these tags gets inserted into the component that's being rendered.
+Second, the {% slot %} tag that `doesn't` live in a {% get %} tag.
+These tags define a place where HTML/Twig content can be slotted in, with the value in between being the default value.

 Let's say you have a component named 'card' using the template `card.html.twig` file which renders a bootstrap card.

     // card.html.twig